Option 2: Merger - Form a new corporation or LLC and merge the old

-Another way to change the state of formation is to form the corporation or LLC in the new state and then merge the old corporation or LLC into the new one.
-This is a statutory transaction so the merger provisions of the corporation or LLC laws will have to be complied with, including filing the necessary documents in the old and new states.
+Another way to formally transfer an LLC or corporation is to form the corporation or LLC in the new state and then merge the old corporation or LLC into the new one.
+This is a statutory transaction you will have to comply with merger provisions of the corporation or LLC laws, including filing the necessary documents in the old and new states.

 The effect of a merger is that by operation of law all of the non-surviving (old state) corporation’s or LLC’s assets, properties, and liabilities become the assets, properties, and liabilities of the surviving corporation or LLC in the new state.
 There is no need to dissolve the corporation or LLC in the old state or to enter into contracts to transfer the assets, properties, and liabilities of the old to the new.

 The problem with this transaction is that it is not authorized by every state.
-But where it is authorized it is a convenient way to change the formation state.
+But where it is authorized, it is a convenient way to change the formation state.

 However, to do business in a “foreign” state — that is, any state other than its state of formation — it has to get authority from that state’s business entity filing office (such as the Secretary of State).
 That’s done through a procedure traditionally known as foreign qualification.
-Qualification of either a corporation or LLC basically requires filing an application for authority, along with a certificate of good standing from the formation state, and paying the filing fee.
+Qualification of either a corporation or LLC basically requires filing an application for authority, along with a certificate of good standing from the formation state and paying the filing fee.

 Something to keep in mind in deciding whether to qualify the entity or change its state of formation is that if you qualify, you will have to comply with certain obligations of two business entity laws — those of the formation state and of the foreign state.
 In general, that means maintaining a registered agent, filing annual reports, and paying annual fees in both states.